lucky-leucrota/.github/README.md

-# .github
+# lucky-leucrota

-The Description of the Team
+This is the team for the CJ-9 CodeJam